shadowshard4080/install-arch/README.md

 mount --mkdir /dev/efi_system_partition /mnt/boot
 swapon /dev/swap
 ```

+- Connect to the Internet
+If you are already connected via Ethernet, you are good to go.
+If you'd like to connect to Wi-Fi, consult the directions on [this website.](https://joshtronic.com/2021/11/21/connecting-to-wifi-with-iwd/)

 - Install needed things
 ```
 pacstrap /mnt base linux-lts linux-lts-headers linux-firmware base-devel nano sudo